aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 !!! note
     Condition is not supported in bucket policy.
 Therefore, for example, it is not possible to set conditions such as IP address limitation.

-### Example 1:  Limiting Bucket Access By Accounts
+### Example 1:  Allowing Cross-Account Bucket Access {#allowing-cross-account-bucket-access}

-Four ABCI Cloud Storage accounts, aaa00000.1, aaa000001.1, aaa00002.1 and aaa00003.1, are created, for example, and there is a bucket whose name is 'sensor8'.Now we are showing how to allow only two users, aaa00000.1 and aaa00001.1, to access the bucket.
+This part explains how to share a bucket between ABCI groups.
+In this example, two ABCI cloud storage accounts bbb00000.1 and bbb00001.1 belonging to Group B are granted access to the 'share-bucket' bucket owned by Group A.

-Firstly, execute the command `aws iam get-user` to obtain the Arn values for users aaa0000002.1 and aaa0000003.1 whose access is to be denied.
+Firstly, a user in Group B executes the command `aws iam get-user` to obtain the Arn values for users bbb00000.1 and bbb00001.1 whose access is to be allowed.
 To execute the command `aws iam get-user`, Usage Managers Account is necessary.

 ```
-[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai iam get-user --user-name aaa00002.1 --query User.Arn
+[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai iam get-user --user-name bbb00000.1 --query User.Arn
-"arn:aws:iam::123456789012:user/aaa00002.1"
+"arn:aws:iam::987654321098:user/bbb00000.1"
-[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai iam get-user --user-name aaa00003.1 --query User.Arn
+[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai iam get-user --user-name bbb00001.1 --query User.Arn
-"arn:aws:iam::123456789012:user/aaa00003.1"
+"arn:aws:iam::987654321098:user/bbb00001.1"
 ```

-Secondly, create a .json file whose name is 'sensor8.json', for example, as following.
+Secondly, a user in group A create a .json file whose name is 'cross-access-pc.json', for example, as following.
 The name of a .json file can be arbitrary.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
-            "Effect": "Deny",
+            "Effect": "Allow",
-            "Action": "s3:*",
-            "Resource": ["arn:aws:s3:::sensor8", "arn:aws:s3:::sensor8/*"],
             "Principal": {
                 "AWS": [
-                    "arn:aws:iam::123456789012:user/aaa00002.1",
-                    "arn:aws:iam::123456789012:user/aaa00003.1"
+                    "arn:aws:iam::987654321098:user/bbb00000.1",
+                    "arn:aws:iam::987654321098:user/bbb00001.1"
                 ]
+            },
+            "Action": [
+                "s3:List*",
+                "s3:Get*"
+            ],
+            "Resource": [
+                "arn:aws:s3:::share-bucket",
+                "arn:aws:s3:::share-bucket/*"
+            ]
         }
-        }
     ]
 }
 ```

-It defines the policy that doesn't allow aaa00002.1 and aaa00003.1 to access the bucket.Because 'Deny' has priority, any other 'Allow' will be skipped.
+It defines the policy that allows bbb00000.1 and bbb00001.1 to read-only access the bucket.

-Apply the policy to the bucket, sensor8.
+Apply the policy to the bucket 'share-bucket'.

 ```
-[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai s3api put-bucket-policy --bucket sensor8 --policy file://sensor8.json
+[username@es1 ~]$ aws --endpoint-url https://s3.abci.ai s3api put-bucket-policy --bucket share-bucket --policy file://cross-access-pc.json
 ```

-By applying the above rules, aaa00002.1 and aaa00003.1 can no longer access the bucket 'sensor8.' aaa00000.1 and aaa00001.1 can still access.
+By applying the above rules, bbb00000.1 and bbb00001.1 can access the bucket 'share-bucket'.

-To clarify the bucket to which the policy is applied, execute the command `aws --endpoint-url https://s3.abci.ai s3api get-bucket-policy --bucket sensor8`.
+To clarify the bucket to which the policy is applied, execute the command `aws --endpoint-url https://s3.abci.ai s3api get-bucket-policy --bucket share-bucket`.

+Also, if you want to remove the policy, execute the command `aws --endpoint-url https://s3.abci.ai s3api delete-bucket-policy --bucket share-bucket`.

 ## Setting User Policy {#config-user-policy}